 7 Parse the input file name and return the root file name.
 The root name includes the file type if specified, (e.g. 'ftp://' or 'http://') and the full path name, to the extent that it is specified in the input filename.
 It does not include the HDU name or number, or any filtering specifications.

-'''
+The calling routine must allocate sufficient memory to hold the returned rootname character string.
+Allocating the length equal to FLEN_FILENAME is guaranteed to be safe.

-int fits_parse_rootname / ffrtnm

-(char filename, > char rootname, int status);
+int fits_parse_rootname / ffrtnm (char filename, > char rootname, int status);

-'''